GPUOpen-Tools/gpu_performance_api/README.md

 | CS             |         |         |          |          |       |   CS    |

 ## Known Issues
+### Counter Validity on Specific Hardware
+There are some counters that are returning unexpected results on specific hardware with certain APIs.
+* AMD Radeon RX 6800, DX12: HiZ and PreZ counters may consistently report 33% higher than expected.
+* AMD Radeon RX 6800, DX11: CSThreadGroups may consistently report 33% higher than expected.
+* AMD Radeon RX 6700M, DX11: CSLDSBankConflict and CSLDSBankConflictCycles may consistently report as much as 30x higher than expected.
+* AMD Radeon RX 5000 Series, DX12: ScalarCacheHitCount may consistently report 0.
+* AMD Radeon RX 480, DX12: CulledPrims and PSPixelsOut may inconsistently report higher than expected.

 ### Counter Validation Errors in D3D12ColorCube Sample App
 Due to the extensive counter validation now being done in the D3D12ColorCube sample application, and some expected variation in nondeterministic counters across a wide range of systems, the sample app may report errors on some systems.
 Likewise, some counters are marked as known issues and we are investigating the underlying causes of the inconsistent results.

+### OpenCL Performance Counter Accuracy For Radeon 6000 Series GPUs
-Additionally, the following deterministic performance counter values may not be accurate for the D3D12ColorCube sample application:
+The following performance counter values may not be accurate for OpenCL applications running on Radeon 6000 Series GPUs:
+* Wavefronts, VALUInsts, SALUInsts, SALUBusy, VALUUtilization: These values should be representative of performance, but may not be 100% accurate.

-* CulledPrims, PSPixelsOut on Radeon RX 480 hardware.
+### OpenGL FetchSize Counter on Radeon RX 6000 Series GPUs
+FetchSize counter will show an error when enabled on Radeon RX 6000 Series GPUs using OpenGL.

 ### Ubuntu 20.04 LTS Vulkan ICD Issue
 On Ubuntu 20.04 LTS, Vulkan ICD may not be set to use AMD Vulkan ICD.
 In this case, it needs to be explicitly set to use AMD Vulkan ICD before using the GPA.
 It can be done by setting the ```VK_ICD_FILENAMES``` environment variable to ```/etc/vulkan/icd.d/amd_icd64.json```.

-### OpenGL FetchSize Counter on Radeon RX 6000 Series GPUs
-FetchSize counter will show an error when enabled on Radeon RX 6000 Series GPUs using OpenGL.

 ### Adjusting Linux Clock Mode
 Adjusting the GPU clock mode on Linux is accomplished by writing to: ```/sys/class/drm/card\<N\>/device/power_dpm_force_performance_level```, where \<N\> is the index of the card in question.